 Computer Spec Information

-Viterbo University Help Desk Manager, Chad Gilbeck, has compiled information he believes would be most useful before purchasing a computer for your student to bring to campus.
-If you have any questions after reading this information, please reach out to Chad at HelpDesk@viterbo.edu.
+Viterbo University IIT Dept has compiled information that would be useful before purchasing a computer for your student to bring to campus.
+If you have any questions after reading this information, please reach out to HelpDesk@viterbo.edu.

 Typically most new computers are more than what we’d require for minimum specs here at Viterbo.
-The most important aspect is that you have Microsoft Office which students get for free here (which I explain below).
+The most important aspect is that you have Microsoft Office which students get for free here (explained below).

-From my perspective (being an IT guy), I would rather spend a little bit more “up front” on a system that will last me 5-6 years, versus very cheap that will need replacement in 2-3 years…
+From an IT perspective, it's typically more cost effective to spend a little bit more "up front" on a system that will last 5-6 years, versus very cheap that will need replacement in 2-3 years…

 Hard Drive: Minimum of 256GB.
-Solid State Drive is possible (SSD).
+Solid State Drive (SSD) is standard now.
 If a lot of photos and videos are planned, you might want to go with 500GB to 1TB (just depends on how much you plan to save, like photos/videos).
-SSD drives do get pricey when you pass the 256GB mark… I’ve seen many students just purchase an external drive for the photos/video files.
+SSD drives do get pricy when you pass the 500GB mark… I’ve seen many students just purchase an external drive for the photos/video files if needed, later.
+Beware good deals where the hard drive is only 128GB!
+These are not good systems... often they will "fill up" and they cannot even be updated because of low-disk-space.
+So beware the "too good to be true deals", as they sometimes will have a very small hard drive.

 i5 = 4-5 years use and $400-$500